caronc/pynzbget/README.md

  * unset()    - This allows you to unset values set by set() and get() as well as ones set by push()

+ * nzb_set()  - Similar to the set() function identified above except it is used to build an nzb meta hash table which can be later pushed to the server using push_dnzb().

+ * nzb_get()  - Retieves NZB Meta information previously stored.

+ * nzb_unset()- Removes a variable previously set completely.

  * get_api()  - Retreive a simple API/RPC object built from the global
                 variables NZBGet passes into an external program when called.